Structural Engineer Career Definition

 Education and Licensing Requirements

 Entry-level positions generally require a Bachelor of Science in Civil Engineering; however, a Master of Science degree or even a Master of Business Administration may be required for senior-level, faculty, and research positions.
 Every state requires Professional Engineer (PE) licensure, which involves passing a series of exams administered by the National Council of Examiners for Engineering and Surveying (NCEES) (www.ncees.org).
 The first test is the Fundamentals of Engineering (FE) exam, also known as the Engineer in Training (EIT) exam, and is often taken before graduation.
 The Principles and Practice of Engineering (PE) exam is taken after four years of experience working with a licensed engineer, but experience requirements may vary by state.
 Structural engineers take two PE exams, and some states, such as California, have additional licensure and exam requirements related to seismic principles.
 The Structural Engineers Association website offers networking opportunities, seminars and job listings throughout the U.S. (www.seaint.org).

 Structural engineers must be analytical, detail-oriented, and creative, in addition to having strong interpersonal and communication skills.
 Proficiency with computer-aided drafting software applications integral to structural engineering, such as AutoCAD and RISA, is essential, as are excellent computer skills and familiarity with other commonly-used word processing and spreadsheet programs.
 Many employers require knowledge of construction management.
 Structural engineers must also be familiar with codes and regulations specific to the industry in which they specialize and possess up-to-date technical knowledge often obtained through continuing education.

-The Bureau of Labor Statistics (BLS) expects the field of civil engineering, of which structural engineering is a significant part, to experience average growth to all occupations (8% from 2014-2024).
-As of May 2015, the median annual salary for civil engineers was $82,220.
+The Bureau of Labor Statistics (BLS) expects the field of civil engineering, of which structural engineering is a significant part, to experience faster than average growth to all occupations (11% from 2016-2026).
+As of May 2018, the median annual salary for civil engineers was $86,640.